Emanuel Swedenborg: Early scientific work and spiritual reflections

 The Flying Machine, sketched in his notebook from 1714.
 The operator would sit in the middle and paddle himself through the air. p.
 32, or on the video clip at 5:48 on its timeline.

 In 1715, aged 27, Swedenborg returned to Sweden, where he devoted himself to natural science and engineering projects for the next two decades.
 A first step was his meeting with King Charles XII of Sweden in the city of Lund, in 1716.
 The Swedish inventor Christopher Polhem, who became a close friend of Swedenborg, was also present.
 Swedenborg's purpose was to persuade the king to fund an observatory in northern Sweden.
 However, the warlike king did not consider this project important enough, but did appoint Swedenborg to be assessor-extraordinary on the Swedish Board of Mines (Bergskollegium) in Stockholm.

 From 1716 to 1718, aged 30, Swedenborg published a scientific periodical entitled Daedalus Hyperboreus ("The Northern Daedalus"), a record of mechanical and mathematical inventions and discoveries.
 One notable description was that of a flying machine, the same he had been sketching a few years earlier.

 In 1718, Swedenborg published an article that attempted to explain spiritual and mental events in terms of minute vibrations, or "tremulations".

 Upon the death of Charles XII, Queen Ulrika Eleonora ennobled Swedenborg and his siblings.
-It was common in Sweden during the 17th and 18th centuries for the children of bishops to receive that honor, as a recognition of the services of their father.
+It was common in Sweden during the 17th and 18th centuries for the children of bishops to receive that honour, as a recognition of the services of their father.
 The family name was changed from Swedberg to Swedenborg.

 In 1724, he was offered the chair of mathematics at Uppsala University, but he declined and said that he had dealt mainly with geometry, chemistry and metallurgy during his career.
 He also said that he did not have the gift of eloquent speech because of a stutter, as recognized by many of his acquaintances; it forced him to speak slowly and carefully, and there are no known occurrences of his speaking in public.
 The Swedish critic Olof Lagerkrantz proposed that Swedenborg compensated for his impediment by extensive argumentation in writing.